ec-jrc/lisflood-utilities/src/lisfloodutilities/water-demand-historic/README.md

 ﻿# Overview

-This utility allows to create water demand maps at the desired resolution and for the desired geographical areas.
+This utility allows to create sectoral water demand maps at the desired spatial resolution and for the desired geographical areas.
 The maps indicate, for each pixel, the time-varying water demand map to supply for domestic, livestock, industrial, and energetic (cooling) water consumption.
 The temporal discretization of the information is monthly for domestic and energy demand, yearly for industrial and livestock demand.
-The users can select the temporal time span of the output datasets (i.e. start year and end year).
+The users can select the historical temporal span of the output datasets (start year and end year).
 The maps of sectoral water demand are required by the LISFLOOD OS [water use module](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use).
-Clearly, this utility can be used also for other applications or stand-alone analysis of water demand for anthropogenic use.
+Clearly, the scripts and the outputs of this utility can be used also for other applications, as well as for stand-alone analysis of historical water demand for anthropogenic use.
 Due to the large uncertainty of the global data sets, the distinction between demand and withdrawal is here omitted.

 This README file provides detailed technical information about the input datasets and the usage of this utility.
 The methodology is explained in the manuscript: Choulga, M., Moschini, F., Mazzetti, C., Grimaldi, S., Disperati, J., Beck, H., Salamon, P., and Prudhomme, C.: Technical note: Surface fields for global environmental modelling, EGUsphere, 2023 ([preprint](https://doi.org/10.5194/egusphere-2023-1306)).

-The global sectoral water demand maps at 3 arcmin (or 0.05 degrees) resolution, 1979-2020, produced using the scripts of this utility can be downloaded from [Joint Research Centre Data Catalogue - LISFLOOD static and parameter maps for GloFAS - European Commission (europa.eu)](https://data.jrc.ec.europa.eu/dataset/68050d73-9c06-499c-a441-dc5053cb0c86)
+The global sectoral water demand maps at 3 arcmin (or 0.05 degrees) resolution, 1979-2019, produced using the scripts of this utility can be downloaded from [Joint Research Centre Data Catalogue - LISFLOOD static and parameter maps for GloFAS - European Commission (europa.eu)](https://data.jrc.ec.europa.eu/dataset/68050d73-9c06-499c-a441-dc5053cb0c86)

 # Data